Henry Farm

 Henry Farm is a neighbourhood in the City of Toronto, Ontario, Canada.
-It is located in the north central part of the city within the former city of North York.
+It is in the north-central part of Toronto within the former city of North York.

 The City of Toronto has officially designated the neighbourhood of Henry Farm to encompass the Parkway Forest residential subdivision, between Don Mills Road and Highway 404.
 The neighbourhood is served by the Henry Farm Community Interest Association.

 History

 Built in 1824, Oriole Lodge was amongst the first buildings built in the neighbourhood.

 Henry Farm was settled in 1806 by Henry Mulholland, a native of Clones, County Monaghan, Ireland.
 He sold the farm in 1814 to William Marsh Jr and past through a few owners including Mulholland's son-in-law (married to daughter Mary Ann), but his great-grandson, George Stewart Henry (son of Louisa Stewart and grandson to Mary Ann Mulholland), reacquired it in 1898.
 Henry was the tenth Premier of Ontario from 1930 to 1934.
 Ten days before his death in 1958, Henry sold his farm for to the developers of the present-day neighbourhood.
 Henry's house, called Oriole Lodge, still stands as a private residence at 17 Manorpark Court.

 Henry Farm was developed into a housing subdivision in the 1960s.
 Most of the neighbourhood consists of low density suburban housing.
 Along the northeast and southeast are townhouse developments.
 The latter are primarily social housing.
 There are also two high-rise apartment buildings, Havenbrook Towers, at the southeast corner.

 There is one church, located at 80 George Henry Boulevard, which houses the St. Matthew the Apostle, Oriole Anglican Church of Canada congregation.
 The church was built in 1969 and dedicated on January 25, 1970.
 The site was shared with the Covenant United Church.
 Covenant United Church amalgamated with Donway United Church in 1992, and moved out of Henry Farm.